 Human built systems are increasingly under the strain of both natural and man-made stressors.
-This feasibility study explores whether we can learn from natural complex systems that have evolved under constant predation and environmental stress.
+Using multi-modal transport data as an example, this feasibility study explores whether we can learn from natural complex systems that have evolved under constant attack and environmental stress.

-The study will use multi-modal transport data, and explore the coupling between small-scale failures (e.g. accident leading to road closure) and large-scale effects (e.g. cascade effects lead to increased vulnerability to further failures).
+The study will use multi-modal transport data, and explore the coupling between small-scale failures (e.g. an accident leading to road closure) and large-scale effects (e.g. cascade effects leading to increased vulnerability to further failures).

-The scientific innovation is that we draw lessons from resilient ecosystems, where a coupled organism-environment system co-evolves to minimize cascade failures, to inform the design of real-time traffic routing mechanisms and long-term transport infrastructure investment strategies.
+The scientific innovation is in drawing lessons from resilient ecosystems, where a coupled organism-environment system co-evolves to minimise a cascade of failures, to inform the design of real-time traffic routing mechanisms and long-term transport infrastructure investment strategies.